[ Main contents start here ]

 Environmental and Social Risk Management in Finance

 We implemented MUFG Environmental and Social Policy Framework to manage environmental and social risks associated with our financing(note).
-Concerning coal-fired power generation, mining (coal), oil and gas, and other specific sectors in which concerns are raised over environmental and social impacts, including climate change, we have established our finance policy and a due diligence process to identify and assess the environmental and social risks or impacts associated with transactions has been introduced.
+Concerning coal-fired power generation, mining (coal), oil and gas, and other specific sectors in which concerns are raised over environmental and social impacts, including climate change, we have established our finance policy and a due diligence process to identify and assess the environmental and social risks or impacts associated with transactions.

 1. Credit, bond and equity underwriting for corporate clients of MUFG's main subsidiaries, the Bank, the Trust Bank and the Securities HD.